 Korean Air Customer Relations (Zip 07505)

-If you want to find your own solutions to common problems, you can always give the Korean Air customer support website a visit.
+If you want to find your own solutions to common problems, you can always visit the Korean Air Customer Service Center.
 It’s the best way to get quick answers to common issues.
 Korean Air customers use the site to ask about flights, reward mileage, upgrading, flight change fees, personal item terms, reserving seats, changing award tickets, and more.
-You can search by category and subject, or just enter your own keywords into the text box.
-To find the customer support site for Korean Air, head to https://www.koreanair.com/global/en/customer-support.html.
+You can search by category and subject or just enter your own keywords into the text box.